m4jidRafiei/PC4PM/README.md

 * To keep the process analysts aware of the modifications applied to the privacy-aware event logs, the _privacy metadata_ specify the order of the applied privacy preservation techniques.
 * A naming approach is followed to uniquely identify the privacy-aware event data based on the name of the technique, the creation time, and the name of the event log.

+### Screencast
+In [this](https://github.com/m4jidRafiei/PC4PM/blob/main/PC4PM_Screencast.mp4) video, you can watch a screencast of the tool which demonstrates the main functionalities of PC4PM.
+Note that you may need to download the file to watch.

 ### Requirements
 The application is OS-independent, and you only need to install Django and Python packages specified in the [requirements](https://github.com/m4jidRafiei/PPDP-PM/blob/master/requirements.txt) file.